coreos/rpm-ostree/docs/HACKING.md

 ## Testing with a custom ostree

-It is sometimes necessary to develop against a version of ostree which is not even yet in git master.
+It is sometimes necessary to develop against a version of ostree which is not even yet in git main.
 In such situations, one can simply do:

 ```sh
 $ # from the rpm-ostree build dir